brimshot/quickPatterns/README.md

 # quickPatterns

-A FastLED patterns library and manager. quickPatterns allows multiple animations to run on top of one another with configurable speeds, colors and timing.
+A FastLED pattern runner and library. quickPatterns allows multiple animations to run on top of one another with configurable speeds, colors and timing.

 [Example sketch](#example-sketch)